Lessons Learned in Project Management: Real-Life Example and Key Takeaways

 After answering the three important questions: What went wrong?
 What went right?
 Where do we need to improve?

-The next step to knowing the lesson learned is to organize the survey results and categorize them accordingly.
-Then, create a lesson learned report with project team members, especially key stakeholders.
+The next step to knowing the lesson learned is to organize the survey results, categorize them accordingly, and create a report with team members and stakeholders.

-You may ask why you still need to combine all these things.
+Why do you need to combine all these?
 Here’s why: Analyzing lessons learned in project management allows you to do a project review.
-It should summarize the strengths of the project, the areas for improvement, the weaknesses of the project, and the recommendations.
-Project managers also document lessons learned to rate the project’s success and client satisfaction, and review everything with the team.
+The review should highlight the strengths and weaknesses of the project with recommendations.
+Project managers also document lessons learned to rate the project’s success and client satisfaction and later review everything with the team.

 Finally, we can assess how to work on applying project lessons into action plans that answer recommendations in the lessons learned session.